devanshu-bisht23/PopNShop/README.md

 # PopnShop
 E-commerce site with frontend, backend, and admin panel.

-**frontend**: The UI of the project
+**Frontend**: The UI of the project

-**backend**: Contains all API endpoints the frontend uses to connect with the database
+**Backend**: Contains all API endpoints the frontend uses to connect with the database

-**admin panel**: Allows the admin to insert or remove products from the frontend
+**Admin panel**: Allows the admin to insert or remove products from the frontend

 ## Database Setup
 This project uses MongoDB Atlas.